easy-spider/easyspider-site-douban/README.md

 - Crawl all kinds of movie info, like rankings, names, introductions, stars, comments, descriptions and so on
 - Spider for Douban Top 250 movies
 - Spider for movie search results
+- Spider for book search results
+- Spider for music search results
 - Pipeline to store resources into mongodb
 - Use user_agent middleware to change useragent dynamically
 - Design the argument interface for scrapyd